 Anglia Wood enjoys a rich wildlife population – frequent visitors include badger, yellow-necked mouse, fox, dormouse, buzzard, sparrowhawk, greenfinch, cuckoo and treecreeper.

-This manageable woodland presents an opportunity for an aspirant new owner to produce a stock of domestic fuel as well as a delightful location for occasional overnight stays, perhaps near the northeast boundary looking out to the farmland views and beyond.
+This manageable woodland presents an opportunity for an aspirant new owner to produce a stock of domestic fuel as well as a delightful location to sit and observe wildlife, perhaps near the northeast boundary looking out to the farmland views and beyond.